Leaf-Agriculture/docs/docs/beta_features_overview.md

 ## Machines

-This feature will fetch machine data from the providers (like JohnDeere, ClimateFieldView, CNHI) and store this data.
+This product will fetch machine data from the providers (like JohnDeere, ClimateFieldView, CNHI) and store this data.

 Currently, we are obtaining data from providers:
    * JohnDeere